 * FREE SHIPPING ON ORDERS $20 OR MORE! *

+This page gives instructions on how to buy collection seed set onion from David's Garden Seeds.
+This page covers bunching onions as well.
 Commonly known as scallions or spring onions, bunching onions are bulbless types with a milder flavor than many larger onions.
 They are highly versatile, and can be eaten raw or cooked in soups, salads, dips, stir-fries, and more.
 Bunching onions are very hardy and many varieties are well-suited to winter harvest or overwintering.

 Packet contains White Spear, Tokyo Long, Guardsman, Evergreen Hardy White, Deep Purple and Parade.
 Harvest in about 70 days.